 Please send your application via email to email@example.com The HER Voice Fund Ambassador and country lead can support you in discussing your application.

-Y+ will review your application and get back to you within 8-10 weeks.
+Y+ Global will review your application and get back to you within 8-10 weeks.

-If you are successful, we will keep your application in our files in line with our Data Protection Policy.
+If you are successful, we will keep your application in our files in line with the HER Voice Fund Data Privacy Notice.
 If your application is declined, to protect your data, please note that we will delete your information from our system.

 Click here to see a picture of the application pathway.